kevinmcaleer/kevsrobots.com/source/cvzone/00_intro.md

 ---
-title: Computer Vision on Raspberry Pi with CVZone
+title: Computer Vision with CVZone
 description: >-
     Dive deep into the world of computer vision on compact systems with our hands-on course tailored for Raspberry Pi enthusiasts
 layout: lesson